Pigius/avp-cli/README.md

 Generating of the documentsScenario is finished.
 Open the AWS console to play around with that.
 ```

+## Roles and Permissions

+This tool requires certain permissions to interact with the AWS Verified Permissions service.
+It is recommended to use this tool on an AWS sandbox account where admin access is granted.
+Always follow the principle of least privilege and only grant the necessary permissions for the tasks you need to perform.

 ## Next Steps

 I'm planning to continue improving this tool.
 Here are some of the next steps I am considering: